NagaManindra/freshersbatch-oct16/Assignments/README.txt

-This folder is created for the Git & Git Hub assignment HTML files are added
+This folder was created for the Git & Git Hub assignment HTML files are added